JasonFlair/intro-to-nodejs/README.md

-# learning-nodejs
+# Intro to node.js

-following tutorials on youtube to learn node js and react

-- learnt how to create a simple api with express
+- learnt how to create a simple api for courses with express